codefresh-io/docs.codefresh.io/_docs/kb/articles/support-ticket-examples.md

 ## Support Template: Feature requests

-The following template is for feature requests.
+Use the following template to submit feature requests.

 ---